milanaryal/milanaryal.github.io/_posts/2021-03-17-migrating-from-travis-ci-to-github-actions.md

 ```

 - Removed Travis CI "Build Status" badge in a README file.
-- Loged into the Travis CI website and disabled the GitHub repository from using Travis.
+- Logged into the Travis CI website and disabled the GitHub repository from using Travis.

 #### Step 2: Create GitHub Actions workflow in the project folder